Yamaai-no-Yado KIYASUYA

 Spring Temperature

-Water flow is adjustable to maintain the ideal temperature
+■ The flow rate is adjusted to maintain the ideal temperature

 Color of water /